hippyaki/Custom-Functions-in-boltCommand.js/boltCommand explained.md

 ## serialRead(till,element_id)

 **till**: Read the data upto the specified 'till' value from the incoming UART data to Bolt.
-It takes ASCII value of the character from 0-127.
+It takes ASCII value of the character from 0-127. <br>
 element_id: It is the ID parameter predefined in the function.
 We get a return in the ID in the form of innerHTML as **"Read Val = 'value present in serial monitor' "**
 **
 Syntax** - `serialRead('10','myLight')`